 Students are required to assist with the teaching of one course by the end of their second year of study.

-The program chair meets with each student at least two times during their first and second years to monitor progress.
+The program Chair & Co-Chair meets with each student at least two times during their first and second years to monitor progress.

 After completing the preliminary qualifying examination (PQE), students assemble a dissertation advisory committee (DAC) that will periodically review and advise on students’ dissertation progress.